paulfri/melo/doc/alignment.md

 San Jose Clash

 ## 1997
-No changes.
+Kansas City Wiz change name to Wizards.

 ## 1998
 Miami enters in the East; Chicago enters in the West.
+MetroStars drop the New York/New Jersey identifier.

 ## 1999
 No changes.